 or $235 for a new TS-808 reissue with the mods.

 The TRUE VINTAGE mod is a fun mod, like putting original PAF's into a '59 reissue Les Paul (but a lot cheaper!!).
 To do this, we use a new Old Stock (NOS) actual early 1980s IC chip of the exact type used in an old TS-808.
-We normally use the famous JRC4558D chip or can use the rare TL4558P chip.
+We can use the famous JRC4558D chip or the rare TL4558P chip.
 The TL4558P chip is a Texas Instruments chip, made in Japan as is the JRC chip.
-The TL could be a little clearer sounding.
+The TL could be a little clearer sounding but they are very similar.
 We also install a bunch of original style capacitors, replacing the cheap little capacitors that are now used.
-We install the old JRC chip unless otherwise stated in your order.

 Also important to this mod are the CLIPPING DIODES- we found some of the original blue striped TS-808 diodes and install them.
 These special diodes, along with the chip and capacitors, make the ultimate vintage TS-808 replica!!
 Not quite as clear as our SILVER MOD but the tone is true vintage TS-808, nice and WARM and smooth.